-Expected Actual Increase by 5% Baseline This is a new metric and baseline data will start in 2018-2019.
-Metric/Indicator Using sign in sheets track the number of families who attend: back to school night, parent teacher conferences and the school sponsored parent engagement event.
-90% attendance for all the above metrics 19-20 Increase by 5% Baseline This is a new metric and we will determine baseline data in 2018- 2019.
+Expected Actual 19-20 Increase by 5% Baseline This is a new metric and baseline data will start in 2018-2019.
+Metric/Indicator Using sign in sheets and the observation of overall attendance to track the number of families who attend: Back to School Nights, parent/teacher conferences, and the school-sponsored parent engagement events.
+19-20 Increase by 2% Due to the COVID-19 pandemic, no school events have been held this school year.
+Baseline This is a new metric and we will determine baseline data in 2018-2019.
 Metric/Indicator Using Powerschool track and increase the number of home visits and parents/guardians attending the intervention conferences for students exhibiting at-risk behaviors.
-No home visits were attended prior to the COVID and after COVID.
-19-20 Increase by 2% Baseline This is a new metric and will have baseline data in the 2018-2019 year.
-Metric/Indicator Track the number of community based partnerships that enhance the educational experience of students.
-MOUs and sign in at community meetings will be used to track partnership engagement.
+Parent attendance at the recent intervention conferences is estimated to be around 75% of families based on teacher report.
+19-20 Increase by 2% Baseline This is a new metric and will have baseline data in the 2018-2019.
+Metric/Indicator We will no longer use this metric as we found it to be an ineffective metric to determine if the partnership was actually enhancing the student experience.
 We will no longer use this metric as we found it to be an ineffective metric to determine if the partnership was actually enhancing the student experience.
-19-20 We will no longer use this metric as we found it to be an ineffective metric to determine if the partnership was actually enhancing the student experience.
-Baseline
+19-20 Increase by 2% Baseline

-Expected Actual This is a new metric and will have baseline data in the 2017-18 year.
+Expected Actual This is a new metric and will have baseline data in the 2017-2018.